holgerbrandl/kutils/misc/kscript/README.md

 ## kscript - Having fun with Kotlin scripting

-Easy-to-use scripting support for Kotlin on *nix-based systems.
+Easy-to-use scripting support for [Kotlin](https://kotlinlang.org/) on *nix-based systems.

+Kotlin has a limited support for scripting already but it's not feature-rich to be ready for a day to day use.

 ## Installation